Condition Analysis

 Contributing Factors

-Known seepage on the left side of the crag will almost certainly be running after the prolonged wet spell and recent rain.
+Known seepage on the left side of the crag will be running strongly after this volume of rain and will take several dry days to subside.

 Recommendations